 Squarespace’s logo creator: High resolution logos are free for Squarespace customers, otherwise $10.
 Low resolution logos can be saved for free but include a watermark.

-- Commerce: day-to-day management of your online shop.
+- Commerce: day-to-day management of your online store.

-The Commerce section allows you to manage your online shop’s:
+The Commerce section allows you to manage your online store’s:

 - Orders: Check the status of current orders, search your order history and export orders to CSV.

 - Inventory: Manage inventory across your entire store.

 - Customers: View your full list of customers and discover key insights about their purchase behavior.

 - Discounts: Create discounts that can be used at checkout.

 - Analytics: View basic data about your website’s traffic.